jlewi/kf-templates-gcp/README.md

 TODO:

+ * Use kpt packages to pull in upstream packages rather than git submodules?
  * I think when we create the cluster we need to set the [ASM mesh labels](https://cloud.google.com/service-mesh/docs/gke-install-new-cluster)
  * I think we need our GKE clusters to be in a release channel rather than pinning to a specific GKE version.